Nallu-Swami/Stamp-Signature-Segregate-arin/README.md

 # Minecraftors StampExtractor

 A comprehensive solution for extracting overlapping stamps and signature, that utilizes YOLO object detection to analyze documents, annotate detected objects, and extract them as separate images.
-This work was result of collective effort of Shivam, Arin, Varad and Yasir for the AIQoD hackathon organized at VIT Chennai
+This work was result of collective effort of Shivam, Arin, Varad and Yasir for the AIQoD hackathon organized at VIT Chennai.

 ## 📋 Overview